NPS Calculator

 - How does NPS work at retirement?

-- At the age of 60, you can withdraw up to 60% of the total NPS corpus as a tax-free lump sum.
+- At the age of 60, you can withdraw up to 60% of the total NPS corpus tax-free lump sum.
 The remaining 40% must be used to purchase an annuity plan from an PFRDA-empanelled life insurance company.
 The annuity provides a regular monthly pension for life.

 - What are the NPS tax benefits?